omega-gg/VBML/VideoHub.md

 A Video Hub is a video landing page with interactive [VideoTag(s)](VideoTag.md) that enables navigation between tracks and playlists.
-You could see it as an interactive video "web page" or a DVD / Bluray menu designed for Internet videos.
+You could see it as an interactive video "web page" or a "DVD / Bluray" menu designed for Internet videos.

 ## Samples